[A] [B] [C] [D] [E] [F] [G] [H] [I] [J] [L] [M] [N] [O] [P] [Q] [R] [S] [T] [U] [V] [W] [X] [Y] [Z]

 K14 - The chemical process for developing Kodachrome slides.

-KELVIN - The visible light spectrum is scientifically described in terms of color temperature, and is measured in degrees Kelvin (K).
+KELVIN or KELVIN SCALE - The visible light spectrum is scientifically described in terms of color temperature, and is measured in degrees Kelvin (K).

 KEY LIGHT - Also called "main light."
 The principal source of light on a subject or a scene, usually in reference to a studio light.
 The key light is generally the brightest light on the subject, or the one that will have the greatest overall effect on the image.